AMSIG 2019 - GENERAL INFORMATION

 A delegate list will be produced for the meeting including name, organisation and email address.
 It will be distributed to meeting attendees, sponsors and exhibitors in printed format, and provided to the AMSIG and organisers of future meetings.
 Should you not wish your details to be included on the list please indicate when asked during the registration process.

 You can buy stamps and post items at Post Shops.
 Stamps can also be purchased from stationers.
 Look for red, black and white post boxes to post letters.

-The registration desk will be located just outside the plenary room for the duration of the event.
-Staff at the registration desk will be happy to assist with any queries.
+The registration desk will be located in the Galaxy Ballroom Foyer Area on the 5th floor of the Millennium Hotel Staff at the registration desk will be happy to assist with any queries.

 Opening times are as follows: